farrokhi/dnsdiag/README.md

 DNS Diagnostics and Performance Measurement Tools

 # prerequisites
-This script requires python3 as well as latest [dnspython](http://www.dnspython.org/)
+This script requires python3 as well as latest [dnspython](http://www.dnspython.org/).
+Please note that "dnstraceroute" requires a modified version of dnspython module, which is included.
+You just need to run `git submodule update --init`

 # dnsping
 dnsping pings a DNS resolver by sending an arbitrary DNS query for given number of times: